luisdalmolin/laravel-mandrill-driver/readme.md

 # Laravel Mandrill Driver

-This package re-enables Mandrill driver functionality using the Mail facade in Laravel 6+ and Lumen.
+This package re-enables Mandrill driver functionality using the Mail facade in Laravel 6+.

 To install the package in your project, you need to require the package via Composer: